James Robert Beattie Love

-James Robert Beattie Love (1889–1947) was a Presbyterian clergyman who became a major authority on the Worrorra people of the Kimberley region of north Western Australia.
-Though he was quickly forgotten, it has been argued that he played an important a role in tending to the Aboriginal communities under his care as did more celebrated figures like John Flynn.
+James Robert Beattie Love, (16 June 1889 – 19 February 1947) was a Presbyterian clergyman who became a major authority on the Worrorra people of the Kimberley region of north Western Australia.
+Though he is less well-known, it has been argued that he played an important a role in tending to the Aboriginal communities under his care as did more celebrated figures like John Flynn.

 Life

 Love was born on 16 June 1889 at Lislaird, County Tyrone in Ireland.
 His father emigrated to Australia when Love was several months old, and eventually settled in Strathalbyn, South Australia.

-He qualified as a teacher and was assigned to a post at the school in the small northern mining town of Leigh Creek, where his interest was aroused in ornithology.
+Love qualified as a teacher and was assigned to a post at the school in the small northern mining town of Leigh Creek, where his interest was aroused in ornithology.
 One variety of chat he captured for taxonomic analysis by Edwin Ashby, known as the gibberbird, turned out to belong to a new species, and was named after both Love and Ashby (Ashbyia lovensis).
 It allowed him also to visit and observe missionary work among the Diyari at the Lutheran mission at Lake Killalpaninna.
 The experience convinced him missions should be "industrial" rather than, as there, primarily religious, noting that one native had fled the station complaining of "too much Jesus Christ yabber".
 He made a lengthy solitary trek on horseback across Australia, from south to north, Leigh Creek to Darwin, then east to Charleville, and drew up a report which was published as a pamphlet ion 1915, regarding the conditions of the Aboriginal people as he had observed them.

-A year after World War I broke out, Love joined the Australian Imperial Force and was eventually assigned to the Anzac section of the Camel Corps with the rank of second lieutenant.
-He was repatriated after suffering a wound, and awarded both the Distinguished Conduct Medal and the Military Cross for his courage in the line of duty.
+A year after the First World War broke out, Love joined the Australian Imperial Force and was eventually assigned to the Anzac section of the Camel Corps with the rank of second lieutenant.
+He was repatriated after suffering a wound, and awarded both the Distinguished Conduct Medal and the Military Cross for his courage.